cusyio/Python4DataScience/docs/productive/git/undo.rst

 Remove a file from the history
 ------------------------------

 A file can be completely removed from the current branches Git history.
-This could be necessary if you accidentally committed passwords or huge files:
+This is necessary if, for example, you have accidentally added passwords or a very large file to the repository.

+To do this, you need to install `git-filter-repo
+<https://github.com/newren/git-filter-repo>`__, for example with ``uv add
+git-filter-repo``.
+Then you can delete your file, for example with :samp:`{PATH/SOMEFILE}`:

 .. code-block:: console

-    $ git filter-repo --invert-paths --path path/somefile
+   $ git filter-repo --invert-paths --path PATH/SOMEFILE
    $ git push --no-verify --mirror

 .. note::
    Inform the team members that they should create a clone of the repository again.

 Remove a string from the history
 --------------------------------